 A lot of articles have discussed the skill set and skill gap for digital transformation, most of the skill set is focusing on Interpersonal soft skills, such as Curiosity, leadership, Clarity, Confidence, Motivation, Passion, Thinking Ability, and others.

 I can see a lot of similarities as well with The open group architecture framework (TOGAF) skills framework.
-That’s why the most of the changed titles are given to enterprise architects mainly.
+That’s why most of the changed titles are given to enterprise architects mainly.

 In conclusion, I see the digital transformation as terminology is not something new.
 It is more marketing tactics to generate new businesses for the big information technology and business consulting companies as well, the ecosystem behind that.
 Moreover, There is no doubt that Digital transformation offered a new way of organizing, grouping and focusing on specific transformable aspects to increase the digitization projects success, although I believe that without real sponsor and leadership, the success is hardly guaranteed.